-Savings: \$497 million in 2013; \$541 million in 2014; and \$588 million in 2015
+Savings: \$489 million in 2014; \$535 million in 2015; and \$587 million in 2016

-City expenditures on employee and retiree health insurance have increased sharply over the past decade, and IBO expects these costs will continue to increase at a fast rate-by an estimated 9 percent annually from 2013 through 2016.
-More than 90 percent of city employees are enrolled in either Group Health Incorporated (GHI) or Health Insurance Plan of New York (HIP), with the city bearing the entire cost of premiums.
-Savings could be achieved by requiring all city workers and those retirees not yet on Medicare to contribute 10 percent of the health insurance premium cost now borne by the city.
+City expenditures on employee and retiree health insurance have increased sharply over the past decade, and IBO expects these costs will continue to increase at a fast rate-by an estimated 9.2 percent annually from 2015 through 2017.
+More than 90 percent of city employees are enrolled either in General Health Incorporated (GHI) or Health Insurance Plan of New York (HIP), with the city bearing the entire cost of premiums for these workers.
+Savings could be achieved by requiring all city workers and those retirees not yet on Medicare to contribute 10 percent of the cost now borne by the city for their health insurance, with the city contributing 90 percent of the HIP rate.